Mrinalini Mukherjee

 Mrinalini Mukherjee (1949 – 15 February 2015) was an Indian sculptor.
-Known for her distinctly contemporary style and use of dyed and woven hemp fibre, an unconventional material for sculpting, she had a career spawning over four decades from the 1970s to the 2000s.
-Mukherjee's body of work is a part of public collections at, among others, the Museum of Modern Art, Oxford, the National Gallery of Modern Art, New Delhi, and the Stedelijk Museum, Amsterdam.
-The artist's personal archive is digitized and made freely accessible on Asia Art Archive's website.
+Known for her distinctly contemporary style and use of dyed and woven hemp fibre, an unconventional material for sculpting, she had a career lasting over four decades from the 1970s to the 2000s.
+Mukherjee's body of work is a part of public collections at, among others, the Museum of Modern Art, Oxford; the National Gallery of Modern Art, New Delhi; Tate Modern, London; The Metropolitan Museum of Art, New York; and the Stedelijk Museum, Amsterdam.
+The artist's personal archive is digitised and freely accessible on Asia Art Archive's website.

 Early life and education

-Mukherjee was born in 1949, in Bombay, India to artists Benode Behari Mukherjee and Leela Mukherjee.
-The only child to her parents, she was brought up in the hill town of Dehradun (in present Uttarakhand), where she attended Welham Girls' School, and spent her summer vacations in Santiniketan.
+Mukherjee was born in 1949, in Mumbai, India to artists Benode Behari Mukherjee and Leela Mukherjee.
+The only child of her parents, she was brought up in the hill town of Dehradun (in present Uttarakhand), where she attended Welham Girls' School, and spent her summer vacations in Santiniketan.

 Mukherjee went to study Bachelor of Fine Arts (Painting) at Maharaja Sayajirao University of Baroda.
 Thereafter, she did a Post Diploma in Mural Design from the same university under the Indian artist K.G.
 Subramanyan who was also a member of the Fine Arts Faculty at the university.
 Her studies included working Italian Fresco and other conventional techniques.
-She worked with natural fibres as a medium for mural.
+She worked with natural fibres as a medium for murals.